PeterHolmsoe/Social_data_final_report/README.md

 <iframe src="https://demo-map-us.herokuapp.com/pop-notebook" width="800" height="525"></iframe>
 </p>

-The above graph contains a wide range of information about each state such as average income, poverty, unemployement rate, gender distribution and race distribution.
-The important takeaway from this plot is the color coded population density, as a state with a high population density is far more in the risk zone of spreading an epidimic compared to a low population density.
+The above graph contains a wide range of information about each state such as average income, poverty, unemployment rate, gender distribution and race distribution.
+The important takeaway from this plot is the color-coded population density, as a state with a high population density is far more in the risk zone of spreading an epidimic compared to a low population density.
 The effect of a high population density on the spread of covid-19 can especially be seen in the state of New York, as this is one of the states with a high population density, where the outbreak has been worst.

 COVID-19 has proven to be a dangerous and deadly epidemic.
 In order to emphasize how serious covid-19 is, one can look at the development of casualties due to COVID-19 has developed in the US in the following gif.

 <iframe src="https://giphy.com/embed/UrnyxJmrg5x8qKJ2XY" width="960" height="512" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-The above gif shows the exponential nature of a epidimic like covid-19, as there are very few deaths in the beginning, however once the number of people infected slowly starts to ramp up, the numbers goes up really fast.
+The above gif shows the exponential nature of a epidemic like covid-19, as there are very few deaths in the beginning, however once the number of people infected slowly starts to ramp up, the numbers goes up really fast.

 ## Politcal testing strategy

 The number of confirmed cases can sometimes be confusing, as the number of confirmed cases is not equal to the total number of cases.
 The number of confirmed cases is highly proportional to the number of tests being made in each state.
-Hence it is interesting to look at the total number of test over time in different states.
+Hence it is interesting to look at the total number of tests over time in different states.
 The test strategy is high in New York (NY).
 This makes sense since they are the worst affected state.
-However, it's interesting to notice how California (CA) performes many tests even though the spread of the virus isn't that severe in that state.
+However, it's interesting to notice how California (CA) performs many tests even though the spread of the virus isn't that severe in that state.

 ![alt text](https://raw.githubusercontent.com/PeterHolmsoe/Social_data_final_report/master/posneg.png)